43

 Re-election of Sadiq Khan, Mayor of London

 On May 6, 2021, Labour Party representative Sadiq Khan was re-elected as Mayor of London.
-In his second term, he is committed to making the city greener.
+In his second term, he pledges to make the city greener.
 Indeed, he wants London to achieve carbon neutrality by 2030 - a real challenge for this highly polluted city.
-In addition, the Mayor is committed to reducing inequality and poverty in the capital, and wants to launch the construction of 10,000 social housing units in the city, as well as more accommodation for the homeless.
-It remains to be seen what will be done over the next few years.
+In addition, the mayor is committed to reducing inequality and poverty in the capital, and wants to launch the construction of 10,000 social housing units in the city, as well as more accommodation for the homeless.
+It remains to be seen what will be done in the coming years.

 1er juin 2022